kunyora/kunyora-website/docs/kunyora_provider_component.md

 title: KunyoraProvider Component
 ---

 This is a top level container used by `react-kunyora` to connect the whole application to the `client` library `kunyora`.
-Its a very simple component which must wrap your whole application so that `react-kunyora` could pass the `client` and `store efficiently` to it.
+Its a very simple component which must wrap your whole application so that `react-kunyora` could pass the `client` and `store` to it.

-Lets examine a quick example of using `KunyoraProvider` in action
+Lets examine a quick example of using `KunyoraProvider` in action.

 ```javascript
 import KunyoraClient from "kunyora";